gulam101/Times-Tables-College-Project/README.md

 When I created this project I had an issue understanding how LOOPS worked but I solved this problem by researching and understanding how it worked.
 I also had the issue of the tool box but that was bug within the VS Studio.

+### Improvements:
+I think the interface could be increased because showing the tables looks like they are almost going off the screen.

+### Screenshots:

 ![IMG002](https://user-images.githubusercontent.com/45819118/71081876-f7ce1080-2187-11ea-9296-ff3faacd6889.PNG)

 ![IMG003](https://user-images.githubusercontent.com/45819118/71081878-f866a700-2187-11ea-9ae9-7ad23bd5c036.PNG)